hephy-dd/eudaq-1/user/rd50_mpw3/README.md

 ##5) mpw3PreprocessedEvent2StdEventConverter

 Converts a "MPW3PreprocessedEvent" into an EudaqStandard-Event.
 This converter is be used by Corryvreckan when loading a preprocessed ".raw"-file with [EventLoaderEUDAQ2]

+### Parameters:
+The following parameters can be forwarded to the EventConverter:
+- "shift_time_us": event start and end time will be shifted by the specified amount in [us]
+- "min_tot": hits below this ToT value  will be skipped
+- "max_tot": hits above this ToT value  will be skipped